Christoph Meyer

-Christoph Meyer (born 3 August 1975) is a German lawyer and politician of the Free Democratic Party (FDP) who has been serving as a member of the Bundestag from the state of Berlin since 2017.
+Christoph Meyer (born 3 August 1975) is a German lawyer and politician of the Free Democratic Party (FDP) who served as a member of the Bundestag from the state of Berlin from 2017 to 2025.

 Early life and career

 Meyer attended the Walther-Rathenau-Gymnasium in Berlin-Grunewald and graduated from high school in 1994.
 He then completed an apprenticeship as a banker at Dresdner Bank in Berlin.
 From 1996, he studied law at the European University Viadrina in Frankfurt (Oder) as well as at the Free University of Berlin and passed his first state examination in 2004.
 In 2007 he passed the Second State Examination in Law and was admitted to the bar in Berlin in 2008.

 From 2012 until 2017, Meyer worked for Deutsche Rockwool.

 Political career

 Meyer has been a member of the FDP since 1993.
 From 2002 to 2011, he served as a member of the State Parliament of Berlin.
 He chaired his party's parliamentary group from 2009 until 2011.